sinabehmanesh/CoreApi-k8s/README.md

 we do not have a Host so the ingress will route all the incoming traffic to the backend. backend is marked as CoreApi-service. check Ingress config file for more info.

-> facts: ingress controler is prefered, mysql will not be exposed.
+>  ingress controler is prefered, mysql will not be exposed.

 ## Mysql
 this deployment is for **Development** usage and not **Production**.